railsuser2014/openobject-doc-book-en/4/4_11_HR/4_11_HR_payroll.rst

 Click on the *Compute Sheet* button will fill the payslip lines based on the rules defined in your salary structure.
 Payslip lines will appear and will be calculated based on the sequence provided on salary rules.Allowances and Deductions will be shown in positive and negative values respectively.

-Details By Salary Rule Category Tab: It displays the rules grouped by its categories.
+*Details By Salary Rule Category*: It displays the rules grouped by its categories.

-Worked Days & Inputs Tab:- It displays the worked days and inputs.
+*Worked Days & Inputs*:- It displays the worked days and inputs.

-Worked Days : The no of days and hours an employee has worked.It will be computed on employee onchange.It calculates the number of working days and hours on the basis of Working Schedule provided on contract.It also calculates the leaves.
+#.	*Worked Days* : The no of days and hours an employee has worked.It will be computed on employee onchange.It calculates the number of working days and hours on the basis of Working Schedule provided on contract.It also calculates the leaves.

     - *Description* : Description regarding your working or leave day.
     - *Code* :  Code for Payslip Worked Days.
+    .. note:: You cannot change the code for working days i.e.'WORK100'.
     - *Payslip* : Payslip on which Payslip Worked Days has to be applied.
     - *Sequence* : Sequence for Payslip Worked Days which will be considered in the calculation and its display..
     - *Number of Days* : Number of Days an employee has worked or taken leave.
     - *Number of Hours* : Number of Hours for which an employee has worked or taken leave.
     - *Contract* : Contract to be applied for Payslip Worked Days.

-Note: You cannot change the code for working days i.e.'WORK100'.
-Input Data : It is used when you want to provide some incentive.Input Data comes from the rules having Inputs.You need to provide an amount through Payslip Input Data.
+#.	*Input Data* : It is used when you want to provide some incentive.Input Data comes from the rules having Inputs.You need to provide an amount through Payslip Input Data.

     - *Description* : Description for Payslip Input.
     - *Code* : A code for Payslip Input.
     - *Payslip* : Payslip on which Payslip Input has to be applied.
     - *Sequence* : Sequence for Payslip Input which will be considered in the calculation and its display.
     - *Amount* : The amount for an incentive.
     - *Contract* : Contract to be applied for Payslip Input.

-Other Information Tab: -
+*Other Information*: -

 - *Other Information* : It holds the information regarding the company, payment, notes, etc.
-- *Company* : The company
+- *Company* : The company.
 - *Payslip Run* : Name of Payslip Run through which payslip is generated.
 - *Made Payment Order* : If True, the payment is made.
 - *Notes* : Some additional information related to payslip.